ddrone/adventures-in-compilation/README.md

 Instead of trying to "implement a cool programming language", a project that I have started maybe a dozen times and never got far with, the idea here is to play with different algorithms of compilation on extremely simplistic languages.

+## Adventure 3: implement LVar from "Essentials of Compilation"

+- [ ] Add a new executable and package in the code
+- [ ] Write a simple parser
+- [ ] Implement the compiler, following the implementation plan from the book

 ## Adventure 1: simple SSA construction

 - [x] Implement compilation of statements into CFG blocks